andikatuluspangestu/BelajarCRUDPHP/README.md

 ### 💖 Semangat UKK for Adistia..

 ### 📜 License
-**This apllication is open-sourced software licensed under the MIT license**
+**This application is open-sourced software licensed under the MIT license**